 The costs incurred to develop or construct a tangible capital asset are classified as construction work in progress (CIP).
 The asset is transferred out of CIP when the asset is ready for its intended use.
-CIP includes new buildings under construction and alterations to existing buildings.
+CIP includes new buildings under construction and alterations to existing buildings and yardworks.

 Costs of P3 assets under construction are not included in GREP's Tangible Capital Assets, but are recorded in the accounts of the sponsoring ministries.
 P3 assets and P3 assets under capital lease, are transferred to GREP's tangible capital assets when the assets have reached substantial completion and are ready for use.
+Assets are transferred at the carrying amount of the assets in the sponsoring ministry's accounts.